You can have a short circuit in a decoder but there is no guarantee it will trip a DCC circuit breaker or shutdown a booster.

-The SB5 and Power Cab have built in over current sensing (500 milliseconds) for basic self-protection that will continuously try to reset every two seconds until destroyed if left uncorrected.
-They do not have manual breakers that will trip or fuses that will blow.
+The SB5 has built in over current sensing (500 milliseconds) for basic self-protection that will continuously try to reset every two seconds until destroyed if left uncorrected.
+It does not have a breaker that will trip or fuses that will blow.

 Don't forget to use a REAL surge protector not a power strip.
 Example: http://www.apc.com/products/resource/include/techspec_index.cfm?base_sku=NET